Matheuslm10/savings-goal-planner/README.md

     💰 Savings Goal Plan Simulator
 </h1>
 <h4 align="center">
-  Find out how much you need to save per month!
+  Find out how close you are to your goal!
 Let's plan!
 </h4>

 <p align="center">